EntropyString/Elixir/README.md

     - You'll do fine with probabilistically uniqueness
   - Probabilistic uniqueness involves risk
     - Risk is specified as *"1 in __n__ chance of generating a repeat"*
-  - Explicity specify your intent
+  - Explicitly specify your intent
     - Specified entropy as the risk of repeat in a total number of strings
   - Characters used are arbitrary
   - You need `EntropyString`, not UUIDs